naga-anjaneyulu/Keyword-Extraction/README.md

 # Keyword-Extraction
-I have extracted keywords from a pdf document using gensim .
+I have extracted keywords from a pdf document and computed their respective scores using gensim .